samskivert/compose/docs/content/posts/recap.md

 ## Structured Editing

-Because we're not editing a 2D grid of ASCII characters, we're editing the AST, it's not going to be immediately obvious for someone used to editing programs by editing ASCII how to make the changes they want.
+Because we're not editing a 2D grid of ASCII characters -- we're editing the AST -- it's not going to be immediately obvious how to make changes for someone used to editing programs by editing ASCII text.
 As an experiment, I decided to structure things so that as the cursor moves around the AST, I always show all valid key bindings and a description of their effect.

 For example, here we are creating a new function definition, and the cursor is currently editing the name of the function definition: